khizraghaffarkk/Streamlit-Chatbot-Deployment/README.md

 ```bash
 kubectl expose deployment streamlit-chatbot --type=LoadBalancer --port=80 --target-port=8501
 ```
-Now you can access your app through the Kubernetes service URL.
+Now you can access your app through the `Kubernetes service URL`.